Favkes/Favkes/README.md

 </div>

 ###
-Yo, I'm Favkes - a 20yo programmer, science & arts madlad, and an engineer in spare time.
+Yo, I'm Favkes - a 20yo programmer, science & arts madlad [,](https://en.wikipedia.org/wiki/Serial_comma) and an engineer in spare time.
 <br>
 I'm a CS student at PUT-Poland, with 5 years of experience in programming and an exponentially growing skillset.
 <br><br>